 I created Big Abilities in September of 2018.
 Inspired by my own experiences of raising a child with developmental disabilities, I began to want to help other families facing similar challenges.

 My oldest three children grew up hitting their developmental milestones on time.
-Danielle is an Elder Law Attorney.
-Olivia is an up and coming YouTuber and interior design student.
-Trent is a college student planning to major in business.
+Danielle is an Elder Law Attorney, Olivia is a cosmetology student, and Trent is in college with plans to major in business.

 While they were growing up, I was a teacher.
 I loved teaching!
 But after I got pregnant with my youngest son, Barclay, I was ready to be a stay at home mom.
 Little did I know what a great decision that would turn out to be.